FairMask: Better Fairness via Model-based Rebalancing of Protected Attributes: Methodology

-Therefore, to investigate the negative legacy potentially embedded in the training data, we decided to explore whether we can reverse engineer the proxy which is represented by the protected attribute.
-Here our conjecture is that \bi \item All the informative attributes have been included in the dataset (which may not be true in most real-world problems); \item Thus, we can infer the protected attributes into some combinations of other non-protected attributes. \ei For example, as shown in Figure~\ref{fig:example1}, the rule list provided in the Adult income problem reveals that the privileged group (male) is more like to possess higher capital gain and working hours within training data.
-That is to say, it is possible that the classification model values the protected attribute only because it has a positive correlation with "high capital balance" and "more stable job".
-That means the protected attribute is simply a kernel of a more profound relationship of multiple actually informative attributes.
-In that case, we could mitigate bias by removing the "proxy" and re-emphasizing the importance of those attributes that are represented by the proxy.
+Therefore, to further verify our conjecture, we investigate the negative legacy potentially embedded in the training data.
+To achieve this, we decided to explore whether we could "reverse engineer" the proxy, which is represented by the protected attribute.
+Here the base assumption is: \bi \item All the informative attributes are included in the dataset; \item Thus, we can infer the protected attributes into some combinations of other non-protected attributes. \ei As shown in Figure~\ref{fig:example1}, we used linear regression (middle figure) and decision tree (right-hand-side figure) to extrapolate the correlation between the protected and non-protected attributes.
+In both models, we use the protected attribute (sex) as the dependent feature and other non-protected ones as independent features.
+For example, as shown on the right-hand side of Figure~\ref{fig:example1}, the rule list provided in the Adult income problem reveals that the privileged group (male) is more like to possess higher capital gain and working hours within training data.
+Therefore, it is possible that the classification model values the protected attribute only because it has a positive correlation with "high capital balance" and "more stable job".
+That means the protected attribute is simply a kernel of a more profound relationship of several actually informative attributes.
+In that case, we could mitigate bias by decomposing the "proxy" and re-emphasizing the importance of those attributes represented by the proxy.

-Admittedly, our approach cannot guarantee the success of bias mitigation.
-We believe that, in such a case, the protected attribute might contain some information that has not been collected by the dataset so far.
-That is, the trade-off between fairness and model performance might be insolvable in that scenario.
-However, within the scope of the empirical study conducted in this paper, our approach is proven generally effective as supported by the results.
+Admittedly, our approach cannot guarantee the success of explaining bias (e.g., protected attributes show weak correlations with all non-protected attributes).
+In such a case, we believe that the protected attribute may contain some information that the dataset has not collected so far.
+That is, the trade-off between fairness and model performance can be insolvable in that scenario.
+However, within the scope of the empirical study conducted in this paper, our approach is proven to be generally effective as supported by the experiment results.